jianshu93/parahmm/docs/index.md

 The Single thread optimization figure shows the performance speedup of our implementations compared with baseline.
 The result shows that SIMD implementations brings out more than 4 times speedup compared with transpose version, which is reasonable for SIMD implementation although the theoretical maximum speedup is 8x.
 Note that the performance gain of viterbi is quite different from the other two algorithms.
 The reason is that it use max function rather than logsum function to do aggregation.
 Its computation intensity is much lower.
 So, it benefits more from transpose instead of SIMD support compared with other two algorithms.
 Moreover, the speedup gain on loop unrolling proves that the locality of data access pattern improves a lot.
 ![GitHub Logo](SingleThread.png)
-*Single thread optimization for all three algorithms*
+*Figure 7.
+Single thread optimization for all three algorithms*

 The result on multi-thread experiments shows great scalability of our algorithm.
 Our algorithm scales almost linearly on forward and baum-welch algorithm with sub-linear scalability.
 The reason why viterbi only scales sub-linearly is that its computation overhead is relative low so that the overhead of spawning threads is non-negligible.
 Note that non-linear speedup between 8 threads and 16 threads results from hyper-threading rather than physical multi-cores.
 ![GitHub Logo](MultithreadSpeedup.png)
-*Multithreading speedup*
+*Figure 8.
+Multithreading speedup*

 Finally, we experiments our totally execution time.
 The Baseline here is the single-thread transpose version.
 The result shows we reduce forward algorithm running time from 38 seconds to 0.5 seconds.
 Viterbi algorithm also improves from 1030 milliseconds to 82 milliseconds.
 Baum-welch alogrithms finishes in 2 seconds instead of more than 80 seconds in baseline.
 The best speedup is achieved on forward algorithm, which is 75.63X.
 ![GitHub Logo](ExecutionTime.png)
-*Overall Execution Time For Each Algorithm*
+*Table 1.
+Overall Execution Time For Each Algorithm*
 ![GitHub Logo](OptimizationSpeedup.png)
-*Overall Speedup For Each Algorithm*
+*Figure 9.
+Overall Speedup For Each Algorithm*

 # Middle Checkpoint
 Our original project idea was to extend the Kernalized Correlation Filter (KCF) [2, 3], a fast object tracker, to the multicore platform.
 We downloaded the original paper’s code and built up the test framework using the [Need for Speed benchmark](http://ci2cv.net/nfs/index.html)  and [VOT2014 benchmark]( http://www.votchallenge.net/vot2014/dataset.html).
 We then performed some profiling on the sequential implementation.
 The result shows that most of the cpu time is spent in the discrete fourier transform and the HOG feature extraction which is consistent to our intuition.
 However, as in the object tracking tasks, the bounding box of the target object is not very large and after using HOG feature which compresses 4x4 cells into single feature descriptor, the dft computation is conducted on a quite small matrix.
 According to our measurement, the processing time for a single frame is about 8ms where dft time holds for 4-5ms.
 Since in object tracking task each frame’s computation depends on the result of the previous one, the dependency is pretty high.
 Therefore, we think this system is not very suitable for multithreading, since the overhead of spawning and synchronization would be larger than the actual computation.
 We actually try to use the FFTW library to replace the opencv implementation for the code, the performance becomes worse.
 Therefore, the only parallelism we could benefit from would be using SIMD instructions.
 We think this project actually could not get much performance improvement from the multicore platform and seems to be quite narrow in opptimization approaches.
 We decided to switch the project.